-Both the IEPA and US EPA have developed analytical tools based on their definitions of EJ communities.
-The IEPA's EJ START is a Geographic Information Systems demographic screening tool developed by IEPA staff that identifies regions with high minority population and/or low-income population.
+population.
 IEPA also adds a one-mile buffer around each regulated facility as a simplified way to identify potential local environmental impacts.
 It draws from the Census Bureau's American Community Survey 5-year estimates (2011-2015) and is updated annually.

-The US EPA tool is called EJSCREEN.565 It uses standard and nationally-consistent data to identify communities with greater risk of exposure to pollution based on 11 environmental indicators that measure potential exposure, hazard/risk and proximity, including traffic proximity, particulate matter, and proximity to superfund sites.
+The US EPA tool is called EJSCREEN.576 It uses standard and nationally-consistent data to identify communities with greater risk of exposure to pollution based on 11 environmental indicators that measure potential exposure, hazard/risk and proximity, including traffic proximity, particulate matter, and proximity to superfund sites.
 These indicators are combined with demographic data from the Census Bureau, enabling users to identify areas with minority or low- income populations who also face potential pollution issues.